Why am I getting a restricted_api_key error?

 |---|---|

-If you call an endpoint like POST /domains, DELETE /audiences/:id, or POST /api-keys with a sending_access key, you get 422 invalid_access.
+If you call an endpoint like POST /domains or DELETE /audiences/:id with a sending_access key, you get 401 restricted_api_key.
 The fix is to use a full_access key for management calls and reserve the sending_access key for POST /emails.

 A frequent point of confusion: sending from a domain you have not verified returns a 422 validation_error, because the request body itself is rejected before any permission check on the resource.